The Science Behind Hugging & The Show Goes on For Theatres

 In addition to seeing your favourite musical at the theatre, the new easing of lockdown has also legalised hugging again.
 Placed at number four out of ’30 things Brits are looking forward to post-pandemic’, so many of us have craved the human contact of a friend or relative as opposed to chatting via Zoom or FaceTime.

 But why is this?
 Dr Neil Pickles, Associate Dean for Academic Affairs, explained the science behind hugging:

 “When you hug a relative, a chemical is released called oxytocin.
 This chemical is associated with happiness and has stress-relieving properties, which is why many of us look for comfort through the means of a hug.
 Some research studies have shown that these benefits are particularly powerful in females and that in some instances, the power of a hug can even contribute to lower blood pressure.
 Of course, individuals who have been vaccinated will be at lower risk from Covid-19 and less likely to transmit the virus when in close proximity to others.”

 Like with most changes, the easing restrictions has divided opinions, with some feeling anxious ahead of socialising and mixing again.
 Guidance on how to ‘hug with caution’ has been released to help those who may feel hesitant about the new rulings.

 We have a wide variety of courses available within the Faculty of Arts, Science & Technology.
-Whether you’re looking to pursue a career in theatre having secured a degree in Performing Arts or want to feel inspired by leading scientists on our Biochemistry and Forensic Science programmes, there are courses to cater to a variety of interests here at Glyndŵr.
-Launch your future today.
+If you're wanting to feel inspired by leading scientists on our Biochemistry and Forensic Science programmes, there are courses to cater to a variety of interests here at Wrexham Glyndŵr University.